UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 # scadnano web interface tutorial

 The goal of this tutorial will be to create a design for a 24-helix DNA origami rectangle, with "twist correction".
-It will look like this when we are done:
+(See [this paper](https://www.nature.com/articles/nchem.1070) for an explanation of twist correction in 2D DNA origami) The design will look like this when we are done:

 ![](images/full_design.png)

-The completed design is available as a [`.dna` file](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/web/examples/24_helix_rectangle_twist_corrected.dna).
+The completed design is available as a [`.dna` file](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/web/examples/24_helix_rectangle_twist_corrected.dna) readable by scadnano.

 ## Start